 |CATEGORY 2||Rural/Regional Self-Designed||No||3-6 Months (6 to 8 positions)||Rural/Regional|

 |Research & Scholarship||No||12 Months||Hamilton Area|

-The Department is able to offer the rural/regional placements through its partnerships with the Rural Ontario Medical Program (ROMP) and MacCARE.
+The department can offer the rural/regional placements through its partnerships with the Rural Ontario Medical Program (ROMP) and Mac-CARE.
 For further information on Rural/Regional program experiences offered, please see our rural/regional information page.

 Information Box Group

 All Family Medicine PGY2 learners currently training in Canada, independent of residency location, are eligible to apply for any of our Enhanced Skills programs.
 The Enhanced Skills Program reviews applications from PGY2 residents who are registered in a Canadian Family Medicine Residency Program at the time of their application.